M-29/Java-Programing/ReadMe.md

 ## Product Of Array And Self
 In this question we will find the prefix and suffix of each array element and then multiply with each other.

+## Increasing Triplet Subsequence
+In this question we just need to track two smallest values: first → smallest so far second → second smallest so far